bennycheung/PyFireSQL/README.md

 - No WINDOW sub-clause

 For example, the following statements can be expressed,
+> All keywords are case insensitive.
+All whitespaces are ignored by the parser.

-> docid is a special field name to extract the selected Document Id
+> `docid` is a special field name to extract the selected document's Id
 ```sql
   SELECT docid, email, state
     FROM